Fykqnt/resume/resume.md

 ## Summary

-With over 3 years of experience as a machine learning engineer and over 2 years as a CEO and product owner, I have expertise in upstream processes such as requirements definition and design, as well as managing global teams.
+With over 3 years of experience as a machine learning engineer and over 2 years as a CEO and product owner, I have expertise in upstream processes such as requirements definition and design of software product, as well as building and managing global teams.

 Achievements include:

 - Reading, implementing, and backtesting academic papers, working at hedge fund and investment bank.
-- Project management experience as a founder of a seed startup.
+- Project management experience as a founder of a tech startup.
-- Designing a recommendation engine using Google Cloud.
+- Designing and implementing a recommendation engine for consumer app.
 - Writing and presenting papers at top international AI conferences.
-- Writing and presenting papers at top international HCI conferences.
+- Writing and presenting papers at top international Human Computer Interaction conferences.

 ### Skills
 - **PO/PdM**